Cherzyz/Cherzyz/README.md

 ### !. . .IWEC

--people -13 and +17, genshin players, yumeshippers, 4saken
+-people -13 and +17 (u can int but just dont be weird), genshin players, yumeshippers, 4saken

 ### !. .DNI